cyberark/conjur-openapi-spec/CONTRIBUTING.md

 Note that because all `paths` have to be defined in the `openapi.yml#/paths` object it is acceptable to just put the annotation on the `openapi.yml#/paths/somePath` object and leave it off the referenced path definition.
-In this case when the OSS version of the spec is generated the path definition will have had its reference removed thereby not technically being included in the spec.
+In this case when the Open Source version of the spec is generated the path definition will have had its reference removed thereby not technically being included in the spec.

 Many of the scripts included in the `bin` directory have an optional `--enterprise` flag which tells the script to use the Enterprise version of the spec.
 To generate the Enterprise version of a client you would run `./bin/generate_client -l python --enterprise`.
-The only exception to this is the integration tests, which to run against an Enterprise container you must run the `./bin/test_dap` script.

 ## Manual Testing